A letter landed on my doormat the other day from St James’s Place Wealth Management.

-Along with the letter came an invitation to a “complimentary” event at local country hotel, where I could “learn more about keeping it the family”.
+Along with the letter came an invitation to a “complimentary” event at a local country hotel, where I could “learn more about keeping it in the family”.

 Judging by the SJP’s extraordinary success — it is Britain’s largest and most successful restricted advice business — I’m guessing that a large number of people who receive these direct mail shots agree to go along.